StevenWangler/StevenWangler/README.md

 ## 🕵️‍♂️ About Me:

-- 🌍 I'm on a mission to research and develop cutting-edge tech solutions for my company.
+- 🌍 I'm on a mission to research and develop cutting-edge tech solutions.
 - 📚 Always in learner mode!
 While I explore a wide array of topics, anything non-proprietary that I come across will find its way here.
 - 🛠 Tech Stack:
   ![C#](https://img.shields.io/badge/-C%23-239120?style=flat-square&logo=c-sharp)